cloud-ark/kubeplus/Guidelines.md

-## 7) Define composition of Custom Resources using annotation on the Custom Resource YAML Definition
+## 7) Define composition of a Custom Resource as an annotation on its YAML Definition

 We recommend that you use an annotation on the Custom Resource Definiton to identify the underlying Kubernetes resources that will be created by the Custom Resource.
 An example of this can be seen for our Postgres resource [here](https://github.com/cloud-ark/kubeplus/blob/master/postgres-crd-v2/artifacts/deployment/deployment.yaml#L33).

-Such composition annotation along with OwnerReferences (guideline #2) will enable tools like [kubediscovery](https://github.com/cloud-ark/kubediscovery) to correctly show Object composition tree for custom resource instances.
+By surfacing the composition information as an annotation on CRD, it is possible to build tools like [kubediscovery](https://github.com/cloud-ark/kubediscovery) that show Object composition tree for custom resource instances by working on the CRD definition.
+OwnerReferences (guideline #2) are also crucial in this regard.

 ## 8) Custom Resource Metrics Collection